Top 10 Healthy Meals for Picky Eaters

 Anything on a cracker.
 Kids love to make a little sandwich and will pile whatever they can fit on a cracker to make a stack.
 Offer them cucumber slices, tomato slices, lettuce, even cooked kale or spinach and they will pile it up on a cracker with some cheese or meat.
 They love being creative.

 Grilled sandwiches.
 You can grill a cheese sandwich, and who doesn’t love that, but get creative with what you put on that sammy.
-You can add all kinds of creative and healthy items.
+Add all kinds of creative and healthy items.
 You can grill ham and cheese, chicken breast, or turkey.
 It’s delish grilled.

 Make your OWN chicken nuggets.
 It’s not super hard to cut up some chicken breast and toss in flour seasoned with salt and pepper.
 Spread a little olive oil on a cookie sheet and toss your chicken on it.
 Bake until done.
 These are so good and not full of all the additives you will find in the store-bought ones.
 Knowing what’s in your kid’s food is such peace of mind.